Cherreads

 Then Will smelled it.

-Not the rot of the surface jungle — he'd been breathing that for hours.
-Something older underneath it.
-Something that had been exhaled from the same fixed point for a very long time.
-Animal and territorial and close in a way the roar hadn't been.
+It wasn't the rot of the surface jungle.
+He had been breathing that for hours.
+It was something older underneath it.
+It was a scent exhaled from the same fixed point for a very long time.
+It was animal and territorial and close in a way the roar hadn't been.

 He stopped walking.

 Tyson stopped half a step later.
 The big man's nostrils flared.
-His eyes moved to the tree line on their left — not the direction the roar had come from.
-The opposite direction.
-Already here, already ahead.
+His eyes moved to the tree line on their left.
+It was not the direction the roar had come from.
+It was the opposite direction.
+Already here.
+Already ahead.

 Khan, Will thought.